XaviVelasco/Scrum-Master-SQL-Project/README.md

 - **Query Development**: Crafted SQL queries to extract relevant information from the data, focusing on key performance indicators and trends.
 - **Data Analysis**: Analyzed the extracted data to identify patterns, correlations, and potential areas for optimization.

-To analyze the effectiveness of sprint planning, I compared data from the _planned_ and _results_ tables using SQL queries in Google's _Big Query_.
+To analyze the effectiveness of sprint planning, I compared data from the _planned_ and _results_ tables using SQL queries in Google Cloud's _Big Query_.
 Each table column is described in detail below:

 ### PLANNED TABLE
 | Column name | Column description |